-Ms Jayne Shaw, the executive chair, is not independent given her involvement in the management of the business and her substantial shareholding.
-The Company has no designated CEO at present with that role currently being performed by the Executive Chair.
+Ms Jayne Shaw, the Executive Chair, is not independent given her involvement in the management of the business and her substantial shareholding.
+The Executive Chair is not the CEO.

-2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
+2.6 A listed entity have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.

-BCAL will establish a program for induction of new directors.
+BCAL has a program for induction of new directors.
 Directors are active in undertaking professional development opportunities for the purpose of development and maintenance of their skills.
 Such activities are reported as part of the Board's governance skills review, which also assists in identifying areas requiring further development.